ArasLabs/simple-time-sheet/README.md

-# Simple Time Sheet
+# Simple Timesheet
-Adds a time sheet business process with automated hours roll-ups and recurent timesheet creation
+Adds a timesheet business process with automated hours roll-up and recurrent timesheet creation.

 #### How it works
-It allows to have regular timesheet creation.
-The timesheet itself has all the roll-up, reports, lifecycle and workflow to be a real business application.
+It allows you to have regular timesheet creation.
+The timesheet itself has all it needs to be a real business application - roll-up, reports, lifecycle and workflow.
 It can be related to Aras Projects.

 ## Project Details

+**Built Using:**
-**Built Using:** Aras 11.0 SP7
+Aras 11.0 SP7

+**Tested Using:**
-**Tested Using:** Aras 11.0 SP7, SP8 and SP9
+Aras 11.0 SP7, SP8 and SP9

+**Browsers Tested:**
-**Browsers Tested:** Internet Explorer 11, Firefox 38 ESR, Chrome
+Internet Explorer 11, Firefox 38 ESR, Chrome

 > Though built and tested using Aras 11.0 SP7, this project should function in older releases of Aras 11.0 and Aras 10.0.